Children & Adolescents Circumcision

 A parent or legal guardian must accompany your child to the clinic.
 If both parents will not be present you will be asked to have written permission from the absent parent to confirm that they are aware of the planned operation and have agreed to have it done.

-A local anesthetic is given by injection through the skin near the base of the penis.
-During a circumcision, the foreskin is removed from the head of the penis (glans).
+Local anesthetic is given by injection through the skin near the base of the penis or by topical depending on which method is used.
 The surgery will take just a few minutes.

 Even though the boy having the procedure will be awake, there will be no pain while it is being done.
 After the procedure, some discomfort is expected when the local anesthetic wears off.
 There are pain-killers that relieve any pain or discomfort and full post-operative care instructions will be given to you.